 Hometown: Joliet, IIllinois but I also lived in Virginia so I claim that as my second home state!

-Special Interests: Canine & feline behavior, maintaining our Cat Friendly Practice certification, preventative wellness visits, and emergency & critical care.
+Special Interests: Canine & feline behavior, maintaining our Feline Friendly Practice certification, emergency & critical care, preventative health, and inventory management.

 Joined PWVA: July 2016